Swetko/HW1/README.md

 ![Image coordinate system](figs/coords.png)

 In our `data` array we store the image in `CHW` format.
-The first pixel in data is at channel 0, row 0, column 0.
+The first pixel in data is at channel 0, row 0, column 0 (note that the rows correspond to the Y axes and columns correspond to the X axes).
 The next pixel is channel 0, row 0, column 1, then channel 0, row 0, column 2, etc. The accessor operator `image(1,2,1)` actually needs the address of the pixel value

-Your first task is to fill out the function that computes it in `src/image_access.cpp`:
+Your first task is to fill out the function that computes it in `src/access_image.cpp`:

     int pixel_address(const Image& im, int x, int y, int ch);